-[date] Dear [full name of resident]: Congratulations on your successful completion of 2000 hours of supervised [program name] at This letter is to certify that you have completed all of the requirements of the are considered to be in good standing in the program. e training program and that you (Choose and modify one of the following two sentences, which you sentence of the above paragraph) can then place as the last You effectively completed your training on the general clinic duties pertaining to that team.
-For your community partne hours engaged in description, including name and location of agency(cies) they worked with]. ership project, you completed [proj ec {OR} In addition to completing general clinic duties on thecompleted (a) rotation(s) in [Intensive Outpatient Program ery Services; Eating Disorders including name and location of agency(cies) they worked with]. (project decomplien It has been a sincere pleasure having you in our program.
-We wish you endeavors. ou all the best in your future Sincerely, [Signature of Training Director] [Name of Training Director] [Title of Training Director (e.g., Director of Industrial Program]
+[date]

+Dear [full name of resident]:

+ssful completion of 2000 hours of super program name] at

+nave completed all of the requirements

+are considered to be in good s • 31 3

+(Choose and modify one o f the following two sentences, which sentence of the above paragraph

+You effectively completed your training on the Team, which included

+general clinic duties pertaining g to that team.
+For your community p partnership project, you completed

+description, including name an d location of agency(cies) they worked with].

+{OR}

+al clinic duties on the

+vioral Medicine; Addiction Medicine & R

+etc.].
+For your community partnership project, you complete d hours engaged in [project description

+including name and location of agency(cies) they worked with].

+It has been a sincere pleasurendeavors. re having you in our program.
+We w ish you all the best in your future

+Sincerely,

+[Signature of Training Director]

+[Name of Training Director]

+[Title of Training Director (e.g., Director

+[Name and Location of Training Progr ram]